-- ¶ One explanation/motivation for convex info-gap models: Superpositions of many microscopic events tend to cluster convexly. - ¶ We can understand this by analogy to the central limit theorem:
+- ¶ One explanation/motivation for convex info-gap models: - 1.
+Macroscopic events result from superposition of many microscopic events. - 2.
+Superpositions of many microscopic events tend to cluster convexly. - ¶ We can understand this by analogy to the central limit theorem:

 Given i.i.d. random variables x_1, x_2, \ldots with mean μ and finite variance σ^2 .